 - Touch to warm up the rear windshield.
-When operating, the icon turns red.
 After 15 minutes, the rear window defroster automatically turns off.
 The exterior side mirrors are also heated whenever the rear window defroster is operating.

 - The windshield defroster distributes air flow to the windshield.
-Touch once to defog the windshield (the icon turns blue) (the icon turns yellow).
-Touch a second time to defrost the windshield (the icon turns red and the heating and fan operate at maximum levels).
+Touch once to defog the windshield (the icon turns blue).
+Touch a second time to defrost the windshield.
 Touch a third time to turn off and restore the air distribution, heating, and fan to their previous settings.
 In cold ambient temperatures, the exterior side mirrors are also heated whenever the windshield defroster is operating.
 See Cold Weather Best Practices for more information on preparing for cold weather.

 - Touch Auto to turn the Auto setting on or off.

 Touch the temperature arrows on the bottom of the touchscreen to display a popup for easy access to some of the most common climate controls: